 Gmail maintains its own process for spam filtering and doesn’t give a lot of insight into why certain messages are filtered.
 They have some guidelines for avoiding their spam filter.

 Testing some scenarios, I found that removing the https://www.castledefensetn.com/ link from the footer of the review request email caused the review request to land in my inbox rather than the spam folder.
 This could be for two reasons:

 1. Gmail is pretty sensitive to linking to pages that collect user information (link).
 I’m not sure if this is the case, but it’s worth keeping in mind.

-This document will help prevent gmail users being blocked or being sent to spam folders.
+This document will help prevent Gmail users from being blocked or being sent to spam folders.